MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

    - The remaining tabs need no specializations.
 1. Proceed to validate and create the account, then return to this article.
 1. Create a storage container within the account following the steps in [Quickstart: Upload, download, and list blobs with the Azure portal](/azure/storage/blobs/storage-quickstart-blobs-portal) Follow the steps in section **Create a container**.
-1. In the same article, follow the steps in **Upload a block blob** to upload the */tmp/testwebapp/testwebapp.war* you built with `build-war-app.sh`.
+1. In the same article, follow the steps in **Upload a block blob** to upload the *testwebapp.war*.
 Then return to this article.

 ## Deploy WLS on AKS using Azure Marketplace Offer

-In this section, you create WLS cluster on AKS using [Oracle WebLogic Server on AKS](https://aka.ms/wlsaks) offer.
-This article allows you to enable horizontal autoscaling semi-automatically using the marketplace offer or manually by:
+In this section, you create a WLS cluster on AKS using [Oracle WebLogic Server on AKS](https://aka.ms/wlsaks) offer.
+The offer provides a full feature set for easily deploying WebLogic Server on AKS.
+This article focuses on the advanced dynamic scaling capabilities of the offer.
+For the complete reference documentation for this offer, see [the Oracle documentation](https://aka.ms/wls-aks-docs).

+The offer implements two choices for horizontal autoscaling.

+* Kubernetes Metrics Server.
+This choice sets up all necessary configuration at deployment time.
+A horizontol pod autoscaler (HPA) is deployed with a choice of metrics.
+You can further customize the HPA after deployment.
-* Selecting tab **Use Horizontal Autoscaling feature of Marketplace Offer** provisions WebLogic Monitoring Exporter, Azure Monitor managed service for Prometheus, and KEDA automatically.
-After the offer deployment completes, the WLS metrics are exported and saved in Azure Monitor workspace; KEDA is installed with ability to retrieve metrics from the Azure Monitor workspace.
-Then you apply scaler for your scaling requirement manually.
+* WebLogic Monitoring Exporter.
+This choice provisions WebLogic Monitoring Exporter, Azure Monitor managed service for Prometheus, and KEDA automatically.
+After the offer deployment completes, the WLS metrics are exported and saved in Azure Monitor workspace.
+KEDA is installed with ability to retrieve metrics from the Azure Monitor workspace.
-* Selecting tab **Enable Horizontal Autoscaling manually** provides step by step guidance to enable WebLogic Monitoring Exporter, Azure Monitor managed service for Prometheus, KEDA, and scaler.
+   **With this option, you must take additional action after deployment to complete the configuration.**

+This article describes the second option and corresponding actions to complete configuration.

 > [!NOTE]
 > You can find more information of [Oracle WebLogic Server on AKS](https://aka.ms/wlsaks) offer from:
 > * [Deploy a Java application with WebLogic Server on an Azure Kubernetes Service (AKS) cluster](/azure/aks/howto-deploy-java-wls-app)